-NZNO is now working to achieve pay equity across non- Te Whatu Ora sites.
+NZNO is now working to achieve pay equity across non-TWO sites.
 There are currently a number of live claims in process - Primary practices, Urgent Care, Plunket, Hospice and Care & Support workers.
 Future work is planned for other areas (including aged care and rural hospitals).
-Regarding the widening pay gap between Te Whatu Ora nurses and those in primary healthcare, NZNO has been active in the media about this, been involved in GP Leadership Groups and raised issues around funding with the Minister of Health.
-NZNO messaging is that the Pay Equity claim was designed to put pressure on the Government (not GP practices) and that most practices support the claim and really do want Pay Parity for their nursing staff.
+Regarding the widening pay gap between TWO nurses and those in primary healthcare, NZNO has been active in the media about this, been involved in GP Leadership Groups and raised issues around funding with the Minister of Health.

-Holidays act remediation - This has been an excruciatingly slow process with hold ups at Te Whatu Ora end, despite promise after promise for timeframes to resolve this.
+Holidays act remediation.
+This has been an excruciatingly slow process with hold ups at TWO end, despite promise after promise for timeframes to resolve this.
 NZNO recently put out a media release highlighting these delays and our members' frustrations.
-NZNO CE Paul Goulter will be lodging a complaint about this with Minister of Health Dr Shane Reti.
+Our CE Paul Goulter will be lodging a complaint about this with Minister of Health Dr Shane Reti.

-Staffing Ratios: NZNO is exploring what a nurse: patient model could look like in various nursing sectors.
+Staffing Ratios: NZNO is exploring what a nurse:patient model could look like in various nursing sectors.
 It is not intended to replace CCDM where this is in place.
 The focus is on whether mandated ratios have potential to provide a safe minimum staffing level to underpin CCDM, and the feasibility of implementing mandated ratios in other sectors.